versionone/VersionOne.Client.Requestor/HOWTO-Backbone-Fortified-Story-Editor.md

 var headers = { Authorization: 'Basic ' + btoa('admin:admin'), Accept: 'haljson' }; // Headers for auth and accept type format
 Backbone.emulateHTTP = true; // Tells Backbone to issue a POST instead of a PUT HTTP method for updates
-// Note that Models usually align with addressable HTTP resources, such as '/rest-1.v1/Data/Story/1154' var StoryModel = Backbone.Model.extend({ // .extend comes from Underscore.js, for created an 'inherited' class
+// Note that Models usually align with addressable HTTP resources, such as '/rest-1.v1/Data/Story/1154' var StoryModel = Backbone.Model.extend({ // .extend comes from Underscore.js, to create an inherited 'class'
-  urlRoot: urlRoot, // Sets the root url to the VP API URL base
+  urlRoot: urlRoot, // Sets the root url to the V1 API URL base
   url: function () { // Override the built in url() for two cases:
     if (this.hasChanged() && !this.isNew()) return this.urlRoot + this.id; // In this case, just use the id -- used for save() via POST
-    return this.urlRoot + this.id + '?sel=' + _.keys(storyForm.schema).join(','); // Otherwise, limit the attributes return to just what our form schema contains
+    return this.urlRoot + this.id + '?sel=' + _.keys(storyForm.schema).join(','); // Otherwise, fetch only the attributes our schema contains
   }, // Note that _.keys is another Underscore goody that returns an array of key names from an object
   fetch: function(options) { // Overrides the base fetch so we can customize behavior to be V1 API friendly
     options || (options = {}); // When no options passed, default to an empty object